wrogers3/solar-monitoring/README.md

 ### this repo has all the code for MCU

-code is in arduino C, for it will be using arm cortex
+code is going to be on an arduino uno R3